College Information Virtual Program

 Discussion will be centered on ways talented students can distinguish themselves in the applicant pools of selective colleges and universities.
 Do’s and don’ts of the admissions process will be discussed as well as holistic application review, early decision, and admissions interviews.

 PSATs, SATs and ACTs: What do the scores mean?
 How are they used?
 How can I prepare?
 When should I take them?
 How do I sign up?

-John Mordaci, Assistant Vice President for Undergraduate Admissions Nazareth CollegeWhat should I do when I visit a college?
+John Mordaci, Assistant Vice President for Graduate and Transfer Admissions, Nazareth CollegeWhat should I do when I visit a college?
 What are the questions I should ask?
 Should I take a campus tour?
 Do I need an interview?

 Lynne Drake, Counselor (SHS) and Parent of Learning Disabilities College Student

 Discuss the college search process for a student with a disability.
 Learn what is available for academic supports at the college level.

 Sarah Nazarian, English Teacher, Pittsford Mendon High School